 The Heavenly Echoes Headline Christmas Benefit Concert

-Greater Nippertown’s premier gospel group the Heavenly Echoes will headline the annual Fruit of the Spirit Christmas benefit concert at TJ’s Flightline Pub in Glenville at 7pm on Saturday (December 10).
+Greater Nippertown’s premier gospel group the Heavenly Echoes will headline the Fruit of the Spirit Christmas benefit concert at TJ’s Flightline Pub in Glenville at 8pm on Saturday (December 16th).

-I have to admit I was a bit concerned when I first booked the Heavenly Echoes for this annual event two years ago.
+I have to admit I was a bit concerned when I first booked the Heavenly Echoes for this annual event three years ago.
 Would this be the ultimate clash of cultures?

-On that cold December night two years ago, the Heavenly Echoes came out of the chute swingin’ and singin.’
-Taking the Temptations’ 1965 number one hit “My Girl,” they changed the lyric to “My God” and nailed the classic to the wall.
+On that cold December night three years ago, the Heavenly Echoes came out of the chute swingin’ and singin.’
+Taking The Temptations’ 1965 No. 1 hit “My Girl,” they changed the lyric to “My God” and nailed the classic to the wall.
 All conversation in the bar came to a halt.
-The crowd was riveted as these seasoned veterans carried the genre-bending classic into their spiritual realm: “I´ve got sunshine/On a cloudy day/When it´s cold outside/I´ve got the month of May/Well, I guess you´d say/What can make me feel this way/ My God, my God, my God/Talkin´ ´bout my God, my God….”
+The crowd was riveted as these seasoned veterans carried the genre-bending classic into their spiritual realm: “I´ve got sunshine/On a cloudy day/When it´s cold outside/I´ve got the month of May/Well, I guess you´d say/What can make me feel this way/ My God, my God, my God/Talkin´ ´bout my God, my God…”

-If the Heavenly Echoes’ credentials and word of mouth buzz from the last two years’ Fruit of the Spirit benefits don’t convince you that this is a must-be-there feel-good event, just check out the credentials of bass singer Earl Thorpe alone.
-He was a founding member of The Fidelities, an Albany-based doo wop group that hit the charts in 1958 with “The Things I Love,” a song that landed them their second Apollo appearance on the same bill as Etta James, Little Willie John, the Danleers, the Kalin Twins, Sonny Til and the Upsetters.
+If the Heavenly Echoes’ credentials and word of mouth buzz from the last three years of Fruit of the Spirit benefits don’t convince you that this is a must-be-there feel good event, just check out the credentials of bass singer Earl Thorpe alone.
+He was a founder of The Fidelities, an Albany-based doo-wop group that hit the charts in 1958 with “The Things I Love,” a song that landed them their second Apollo appearance on the same bill with Etta James, Little Willie John, the Danleers, the Kalin Twins, Sonny Til and the Upsetters.

-The Fidelities recorded several more singles including “(Oh What a Girl) This Girl of Mine,” “Memories of You” and “Walk with the Wind” for Baton Records, a label that had hits with Ann Cole (who claimed to have written “I’ve Got My Mojo Working”).
+The Fidelities recorded several more singles including “(Oh What a Girl) This Girl of Mine,” “Memories of You” and “Walk with the Wind” for Baton Records, a label that had hits with Ann Cole, who claimed to have written “I’ve Got My Mojo Working” before Muddy Waters recorded it.

-In the ’70s and ’80s, Thorpe made Local 518 appearances at Rudy’s and Otto’s with a show band called Miss Maggie’s Children.
-They dressed like Sly & the Family Stone and covered hitmakers from Sam & Dave to the Everly Brothers.
+In the ’70s and ’80s.
+Thorpe made Local 518 appearances at Rudy’s and Otto’s with a show band called Miss Maggie’s Children.
+They dressed like Sly & the Family Stone and covered everyone from Sam & Dave to the Everly Brothers.

-Also on the bill Saturday will be JV & the Cutters, a very electric and original blues-inflected rock band that effortlessly glides from Rolling Stones hits to originals by singer/songwriter/guitarist Joe Abbey.
-The Cutters also feature bassist Peter Marshall and drummer Decky Lawson.
+Also on the bill Saturday will be JV & the Cutters, a very electric and original blues-inflected rock band that effortlessly glides from Rolling Stones hits to originals by singer-songwriter-guitarist Joe Abbey, who does double duty as both the bass player in the Heavenly Echoes and bandleader of JV & the Cutters.
+The band also features bassist Peter Marshall and drummer Decky Lawson.